erdengk/gsoc-analyse/README.md

 It's important to me .
 This is my honour :)

+## gsoc 2022 org to be updated on March 7

 ## About GSoC
 Google Summer of Code is a global, online mentoring program focused on introducing new contributors to open source software development.
 GSoC contributors work on a 12 week programming project under the guidance of mentors from their open source organization.